Hallvaeb/masterthesis/README.md

+# Master Thesis "Privacy-Preservant Person Localization Systems", 2024 at NTNU by Hallvard Enger Bjørgen

-## "main.pdf" in the the top level directory is the thesis document.
-Code may be found under Others/Code/.
+The thesis document is "main.pdf" in the top level directory.
+Code is found under Others/Code/.

-This master thesis project is considered finished.
-Feel free to read, but it's not meant for other than myself (version control) and my supervisor Amund Skavhaug.
-Let me know if you're interested or have comments at hallvard.bjorgen@gmail.com.
+Feel free to read.
+Let me know if you have comments or questions at hallvard.bjorgen@gmail.com.

-I've written in VSCode using the LaTeX Workshop extension and compiled with "Latexmk, John Collins, 24 Dec.
+Written in VSCode using the LaTeX Workshop extension and compiled with "Latexmk, John Collins, 24 Dec.
 2023.
 Version 4.82".